openstack/networking-sfc/doc/source/contributor/sfc_ovn_driver.rst

 Proposed Changes
 ================
 The proposed extensions to the OVN northbound DB schema and API are described briefly here.
-Refer to openvwitch documentation for details.
+Refer to openvswitch documentation for details.
 In addition the new OVN driver for networking-sfc will map from networking-sfc requests to Logical Port Chain resources in the OVN northbound DB via the networking-ovn driver.